 If you create pattern block files for other platforms, I will post them here and credit you.

-NCTM has a nice online pattern block applet, as does the Ontario Ministry of Education.
+NCTM has a nice online pattern block applet, as does the Math Learning Center.
 The latter is particularly well suited for tiling, as it makes it easy to duplicate blocks.
 Jen Silverman created a good one in Geogebra.
-Computers are great to create and record figures, but using actual pattern blocks is by far preferable in the classroom or for your own explorations.
+Computers are great to create and record figures, but if you have access to them, using actual pattern blocks is by far preferable in the classroom or for your own explorations.

 Pattern blocks were invented by Edward Prenowitz in 1963, as part of the Elementary Science Study (ESS) at the Education Development Center (EDC) in Newton MA.
 He was proud of the design, particularly the fact that each shape had its own color (not unlike Cuisenaire blocks and Zome), and that one could do so much with just six shapes.